sizhongbin/sizhongbin.github.io/OrnaNote/event/Of_Giants_and_Titans.md

 - Quest B1: Gather a Moondrop (see monsters above)
 - Quest B2: Gather 20 Moondrops (see monsters above)
   - **Reward:** Olympia Mnemonic

+---

+*Remark:*

+*Good event, especially for summoners.
+Ophion Banner is a MUST for deep endless. *

+*by SzHb*